Two Factor Authentication (WhatsApp)

 • Fixed preset text:

-• OTP button: It is mandatory to add an OTP button.
-Either a copy code button.
-A copy code button copies the one-time password or code to the user's clipboard.
+• OTP button: Add an OTP button.
+A copy-code button copies the one-time password to the recipient's clipboard.

 📘